citadel-tech/coinswap/README.md

   `makerd`: The backend server daemon.
 This requires continuous uptime and connection to live bitcoin core RPC.
 App demo [here](./docs/app%20demos/makerd.md)

-  `maker-cli`: The RPC controller of the server deamon.
+  `maker-cli`: The RPC controller of the server daemon.
 This can be used to manage the server, access internal wallet, see swap statistics, etc. App demo [here](./docs/app%20demos/maker-cli.md)

   `taker`: The swap client app.
 This acts as a regular bitcoin wallet with swap capability.
 App demo [here](./docs/app%20demos/taker.md)